-1. (10) Consider classifying images using their bag-of-colors representations.
-Each image has a count for each color.
+- 1. (10) Online questions are online and are due at 10 pm on Sunday, 16 February. - 2.
+(5) Consider classifying images using their color content.
+That is, we represent an image by a vector which says, for each color, how many pixels there were of that color.
+(This is sometimes called a "bag-of-colors" representation.)
 There are two classes.
 Our two favorite colors are x and y; the figures below show the distribution of pixel-counts for x (on the left) and y (on the right), with solid or dashed lines indicating the different classes.